-Dr. Lim is a licensed psychologist who focuses on adult psychology.
-He received his B.A. in psychology from University of California, Berkeley, his M.A. in psychological counseling from Columbia University, and his Ph.D. in counseling psychology from University of Maryland, College Park.
-He also holds a M.S. in software engineering from Golden Gate University.
+I am a licensed psychologist who focuses on adult therapy.
+I received my bachelor’s degree in psychology from the University of California, Berkeley, a master’s in psychological counseling from Columbia University, and a Ph.D. in counseling psychology from University of Maryland, College Park.
+I also hold a master’s degree in software engineering from Golden Gate University.
+I am a certified trauma therapist, and I have training in cognitive-behavioral therapy (CBT), dialectical-behavioral therapy (DBT), emotion-focused, and psychodynamic forms of therapy.

-Dr. Lim has been licensed to practice in the state of California for over six years.
-He has over fifteen years of experience working with adults in a variety of settings, from college counseling centers to mental health clinics.
-Dr. Lim specializes in insight-oriented and cognitive-behavioral approaches to therapy.
+I have been licensed to practice in the state of California for over seven years.
+I have over fifteen years of experience working with adults in a variety of settings, from college counseling centers, community mental health clinics, and Kaiser Permanente.

 Licensed Psychologist (PSY27660)